fe-lipe-c/ML_Games_Group/Rock_Paper_Scissors/bandit_RPS.md

 The objective of the learner is to maximize her total reward $S_{n} = \sum_{t=1}^{n}X_{t}$.

 Given the bandit problem, the learner needs a strategy to make the best decisions, with the aim to maximize her total reward.
-Since the learner is constranted by a finite number of interactions with the environment, she has to balance exploration with exploitation.
-Exploration is needed to gather data over actions, with the objective of finding the best action (or set of best actions), while exploitation is required to extract the maximum amount of reward from the environment.
+Since the learner is constrained by a finite number of interactions with the environment, she has to balance exploration with exploitation.
+Exploration is needed to gather data over actions, with the objective of finding the best action (or set of best actions), while exploitation is required to extract the maximum amount of reward from the environment, by choosing the best (inferred) action.

 The strategy is set by a policy "function $\pi : ([k]\times [0,1])^{*} \to \mathcal{P_{k-1}}$, mapping history sequences to distributions over actions (regardless of measurability)."
+(Lattimore & Szepesvari)

 We can evaluate the learner's policy by using the regret, that can be defined in different ways.
 In the stochastic setting the learner's policy is evaluated relative to the best policy $\pi^{*}$, whereas in the adversarial case we compare the learner's actions with the best actions in hindsight.
 $$